 CLF’s Asia-Pacific Iron Ore division

-Cliffs’s APIO 1Q18 sales volumes came in at 1.6 million tons, reflecting a decline of 46% year-over-year (or YoY) and 19% sequentially.
-This decline is due to operational decisions reflecting the current market conditions and mine conditions.
-The company hasn’t provided guidance for APIO volumes for 2018, as it has decided to close the operations by June 30, 3018.
+APIO’s 3Q17 sales volumes came in at 2.2 million tons, reflecting a 20.0% decline year-over-year (or YoY) and a 10% sequential decline.
+This decline is due to its lower production volumes, due to Cleveland-Cliffs’ operational decisions reflecting current market conditions and the quality of ore available.

-In the next part of this series, we’ll look at Cleveland-Cliffs’s progression on the cost front in both divisions.
+In the next part of this series, we’ll look at Cleveland-Cliffs’ progression on the cost front in both divisions.